AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-overview.md

 When you configure audience analysis, you select the sandbox and merge policy associated with the Experience Platform audiences that you want to analyze.
 Customer Journey Analytics creates a new lookup dataset, then automatically adds the lookup dataset and the profile dataset to the connection you choose.

->[!NOTE]
+>[!IMPORTANT]
+>
+>Audience data is reprocessed and generated each night, making audience data accurate for analysis only for the previous day ("yesterday").
 >
 >Audiences are available in Customer Journey Analytics data views on the day after you create the audience analysis configuration.

 For more information, see [Configure audience analysis](/help/connections/audience-analysis/audience-analysis-configure.md).